 - Flash – It may seem strange to use a flash when you’re trying to deal with an overabundance of ambient light, but when used with diffusers, you can effectively match the lighting on your subject with that of the undiffused background.

 One thing that McNally does not talk about is high-speed flash sync.
-He mentions that he is shooting 1/8000th at 1.8.
-Normally the highest shutter speed you can use with a flash is 1/250.
+He mentions that he is shooting 1/8000 of a second at f/1.8.
+Normally the highest shutter speed you can use with a flash is 1/250 of a second.
 The easiest solution, without trying to invest in and figure out how high-speed flash sync works, is to simply use an ND filter to cut down on the light entering the camera.
 This will allow you to use slower shutter speeds and wider apertures.

 Update: Here is Part II